jgaman/python_projects/README.md

 # python_projects
-This repository contains all my Jupyter notebooks and my python project.
+This repository contains all my Jupyter notebooks and my python projects.

-- First item
-- Second item
-- Third item